Immigration in Honduras: Republican era

 Honduras obtains independence from the Spanish Empire in 1821, and from the first Mexican empire in 1823, forming part of the Central American Federation.
 Honduras would finally separate from this Union in 1838, beginning its history as an independent nation.
 During this decade the greatest migration would be Spaniards, mainly from Catalonia.

 In 1875 the so-called liberal reform would take place at the hands of the liberal president Dr. Marco Aurelio Soto.
 It would assist and initiate the flooding of waves of immigrants from Europe, the Middle East, and East Asia.
 This was under the excuse to increase the Honduran Economy and taking immigration policies similar to the US ones.

-Later, during the government of General Luis Bográn, a descendant of french immigrants, gived a great importance to immigration so that it populates the national territory and promotes both work and the exploitation of natural resources, what Honduras offered to foreigners was equal treatment. cordial, security and above all hand over the Honduran nationality.
-At the end of the 19th century, the presence of US comapanies in Honduras was already making itself felt, so during the late 19th century and early 20th century, there was a steady stream of American migration for various reasons.
+Later, during the government of General Luis Bográn, a descendant of French immigrants, a great importance was given to immigration so that it populates the national territory and promotes both work and the exploitation of natural resources, what Honduras offered to foreigners was equal treatment. cordial, security and above all hand over the Honduran nationality.
+At the end of the 19th century, the presence of US companies in Honduras was already making itself felt, so during the late 19th century and early 20th century, there was a steady stream of American migration for various reasons.
 Some were to work as officials in fruit or mining companies, as salaried workers, or for mere exoticism since the Honduran coast has always been a tourist attraction.

 By the 1930s, the Arab community was the strongest economically immigrant group due to the undertakings of various textile or coffee businesses.
-Sinmarbergo in the 40s the German community in Hoduras suffered a lot because at that time Honduras had entered the conflict in 1941, which caused the expropriation of German businesses throughout the country.
+Sinmarbergo in the 40s the German community in Honduras suffered a lot because at that time Honduras had entered the conflict in 1941, which caused the expropriation of German businesses throughout the country.
 However, from the 50s onwards, Honduras would again maintain bilateral relations with Germany.

 During the 1960s, a good portion of the Honduran population were Salvadoran immigrants and their children who, due to the limited space in El Salvador, sought to continue farming in Honduras.
 However, it was for this reason that the government of Oswaldo Lopez Arellano used them as a scapegoat for the economic downturn that Honduras experienced in the late 60s.
 This provoked the 100-day war in which several Salvadoran families were forcibly displaced from the country.
 However, Honduras and El Salvador would once again have agreements where the latter would accept open borders with its neighboring nation.
 The internal migration of Central Americans would continue to be seen as a result of the Cold War due to the conflict called The Central American crisis, being the largest group of these Nicaraguans.